-From 2004 – 2017, our Musical Director was Chris Bracewell.
-Chris was a very experienced choral conductor and inspired the choir to new heights.
-Recent concerts under Chris’s baton included Brahms’ Requiem and Bach’s St John Passion.
+Chris Bracewell was our Music Director from 2004 – 2017.
+Chris was a very experienced choral conductor and inspired the choir to new heights, for example in performances of Brahms’ Requiem and Bach’s St John Passion.

 We are very fortunate to have Karen Smith as our regular accompanist at our practices.
-Karen is a professional musician who has also worked with Eye Bach Choir.
+Karen is a professional musician who also works with Eye Bach Choir.

 We meet on Monday evenings during school term time from 7.30 pm till 9.30 pm in the London Road Church, Harleston.
 We perform our concerts in St John’s Church, Harleston.
 There is a short break for refreshments at approximately 8.30 pm.
 For new members, the first three practice sessions are free.
 If you then wish to continue singing with us, a termly fee is due, currently £40.00 per term, (there are some concessions).

 There are no auditions for our friendly community choir and we welcome everyone.
 Although it’s an advantage to be able to read music, it’s not essential.
 Music is provided free and – if available – we provide practice CDs for each voice part: soprano, alto, tenor, and bass.
 The first CDs are free to new members and thereafter there is a small charge.
 More experienced members are always happy to help and support with musical challenges and sometimes small groups meet in between scheduled practices.

 Choir practices can often involve hard work, but the emphasis is on relaxation and enjoyment.
-Regular attendance is important and, to get full advantage, it is advisable to practise with the CDs at home during the week.
+Regular attendance is important and, to get full advantage, it is advisable to practise with at home during the week.
 It is useful to bring water, a pencil and reading glasses to practices!

-We perform two evening concerts a year: a Christmas Concert, which normally includes a substantial choral work and sometimes includes Christmas Carols, some with audience participation; and a Summer Concert in June, when we usually perform a longer choral work.
-For most concerts we also have professional soloists and orchestra.
+We perform two evening concerts a year: a Christmas Concert, which normally includes a substantial choral work and sometimes includes Christmas Carols, some with audience participation; and a Summer Concert in June when we usually perform a longer choral work.
+For some concerts, we also have professional soloists and an orchestra.